-The Pays Ruffecois is host to many parks and gardens, each and every one to their own.
-Since the catastrophic storm that hit France in 1999, four artists have recreated the Park and Jardin du Chateau de L'Abregement at Bioussac by sculpting the fallen trees.
-New trees have been planted and some of the previous botanical elements still exist.
-Jard'Imagine; The owner of this garden is a retired school teacher, and she has created it inhabitants from all sorts of recycled objects.
-It is open from May to October and the walk through the 3,000msq park has been created mainly for children, who are encouraged to find the hidden animals and not be afraid of the giant spider of the dinosaur.
-The Parc Floral Jean Pierre Lanson in Mansle is open all year round, but is particularly interesting from mid July when its collection of nearly 500 varieties of fuchsia is in bloom.
+The Pays Ruffecois is host to many parks and gardens.
+Artists have recreated the Park and Jardin du Chateau de L'Abregement at Bioussac by sculpting trees felled in the catastrophic storm of 1999.
+Jard'Imagine: Open from May to October.
+Children are encouraged to find the animals, all created from recycled objects, hidden along the walk through this 3,000sq.m park.
+Dont be afraid of the giant spider of the dinosaur!
+The Parc Floral Jean Pierre Lanson in Mansle is open all year round, but is particularly interesting from mid-July when the collection of nearly 500 different varieties of fuchsia are in bloom.

-Mansle is a sleepy charentais village in winter that becomes a hive of activity during the summer months.
-It's major asset, the river Charente, provides the perfect setting for summer activities of canoeing and fishing, but there are also plenty of walks, markets and other events on offer.
+Mansle: A sleepy Charentais village in winter and a hive of activity during the summer months.
+Its major asset, the river Charente, provides the perfect setting for summer activities of canoeing and fishing, but there are also plenty of walks, markets and other events on offer.

-Nautilus Aquatic Park at Angouleme; This is a great day out for the family.
-Has an indoor swimming pool, outdoor water slides, pool and other attractions.
-Indoor ice-skating rink.
-Sauna, solarium, jacuzzi, gym and a bar/snack bar.
+Nautilus Aquatic Park at Angouleme; Has an indoor swimming pool, outdoor water slides, pool and other attractions, including an indoor ice-skating rink, sauna, solarium, jacuzzi, gym and a bar/snack bar.
 Visit Nautilis for times of opening and entrance fees.

 The scenic and meandering river Charente offers ideal opportunities for fishing, canoeing and kayaking.

 Our surrounding area is also ideal for horse riding, golf (Angouleme & Cognac golf clubs are nearby), bird watching, cycling & walking